 Our Cinema and Hall have been configured for social distancing with fewer seats available.

-In these venues, we’ve specially-distanced seating clusters and you can only sit in the same seating cluster as someone from your own household/bubble.
+In these venues, until guidance changes, we’ve created specially-distanced seating clusters.
 We ask you to not swap seats when you arrive so we can keep a safe distance between you and other groups.